APPLIES TO: SQL API Cassandra API Gremlin API Table API Azure Cosmos DB API for MongoDB

 Try Azure Cosmos DB subscriptions appear in the Azure portal next other subscriptions associated with your user ID.

 The following conditions apply to Try Azure Cosmos DB subscriptions:

 - Account access can be granted to personal Microsoft accounts (MSA).
-Avoid using Active Directory (AAD) accounts or accounts belonging to corporate AAD Tenants, they might have limitations in place that could block access granting.
+Avoid using Azure Active Directory (Azure AD) accounts or accounts belonging to corporate Azure AD Tenants, they might have limitations in place that could block access granting.

 - One throughput provisioned container per subscription for SQL, Gremlin API, and Table accounts.

 - Up to three throughput provisioned collections per subscription for MongoDB accounts.

 - One throughput provisioned database per subscription.
 Throughput provisioned databases can contain any number of containers inside.

 - Global replication is available in the following Azure regions: Central US, North Europe, and Southeast Asia